 Welcome to my online curriculum vitae.
-I am a scholar of ancient Hebrew and Jewish literature.
-I have also been an academic administrator for nearly 20 years, beginning with my appointment as an assistant professor and director of Jewish Studies at Tulane University.
+I am a scholar and professor of ancient Hebrew and Jewish literature.
+I have also been an academic administrator for 20 years, beginning with my appointment as an assistant professor and director of Jewish Studies at Tulane University.
 In July of 2017 I was named the inaugural dean of the Lewis Honors College at the University of Kentucky and recently completed ten years as dean of the Schreyer Honors College at Penn State University.
 During my tenure as dean of the SHC we raised nearly $80 million dollars for honors education at Penn State, rebranded the college, developed new student engagement strategies, and increased applications and selectivity.
 I look forward to building the Lewis Honors College into a model of honors education and one of the best programs in the nation.

 My academic career began not only with teaching but administrative duties as well.
 I was the director of Jewish Studies for 6 years at Tulane University prior to becoming the director of the Tulane Honors Program.
 From 2006-16 I was the Dean of the Schreyer Honors College at Penn State and in 2017 I began as the first Dean of the Lewis Honors College at the University of Kentucky.
 Both Jewish Studies and Honors education require an effective administrator to reach across disciplines and units to build support and a successful program.

 In the Tulane Jewish Studies Program, as in most of its kind, the faculty who taught in the program were in various other departments and maintaining a consistent and strong selection of courses required recruiting top faculty and convincing their department chair of the value of allowing their faculty member to teach a cross-listed course.